ysntony/tony-yu/README.md

 To start use the scrapper follow the instruction below.

 ### Selenium
-We're gonna use Selenium and Chrome Webdriver to auto open a web browser and visit TikTok.
+The script uses Selenium and Chrome Webdriver to auto open a web browser and visit TikTok.
 ```sh
 - pip install selenium
 ```